ministryofjustice/opg-sirius-supervision-finance-admin/adrs/0002-new-finance-back-end.md

 ## Decision

 This will be a new Front End service following our established Golang FE pattern.
 The web pages it serves will have two separate functions: Uploading files for processing, and downloading reports.
-Reportsing will be broken out into a separate microservice, as it has a defined scope and will allow us to provide resources for potentially long-running database queries without impacting other services.
+Reporting will be broken out into a separate microservice, as it has a defined scope and will allow us to provide resources for potentially long-running database queries without impacting other services.
 The architecture for processing files will depend on the file and how coupled the data are with existing processes.